JJNod88/jjn-pp2-tbc/README.md

 The focus of this site is to use the JavaScript language to provide an interactive game where Users can compete against the Computer.

-The site is aimed at everyone looking to play a chilled out, competetive game of Rock, Paper, Scissors, Lizard, Spock.
+The site is aimed at everyone looking to play a chilled out, competitive game of Rock, Paper, Scissors, Lizard, Spock.

 ![Image-of-design](/assets/images/responsive-design.png)

 # Value
 ### New User / Target Audience
-* Users looking for a competetive game of Rock, Paper, Scissors, Lizard Spock.
+* Users looking for a competitive game of Rock, Paper, Scissors, Lizard Spock.
 * Who want to test themselves in a game that is more complex than the famous Rock, Paper, Scissors game.

 ### Return User
 * Users who have previously utilised the site to play the game
 * Who want to return to beat the computer
-* Enjoy a relaxing but competetive online game
+* Enjoy a relaxing but competitive online game

 ### Site Aims
 * The site aims to provide users a platform for playing a fun game